 The reality is any move to a new location brings challenges but a move to the other side of the world takes it up a whole other notch.
-Missing family and friends is probably the greatest hurdle and it is a challenge for most ex-pats.
+Missing family and friends is probably the greatest hurdle and this is what makes moving to Australia from the UK a challenge for most expats.
 Except for the few who may have family or friends already relocated here.
 For a few families it may even prove too difficult to overcome.

 This was not our first international move, but first with school-aged children.
 From experience I knew my husband would be straight into finding his way around the new job, meeting new colleagues, new systems, new clients and coming home mentally exhausted.

 Too tired to talk and faced with a wife, who may only have spoken to the lady at the supermarket checkout, or a quick hello to a Mum at the school gate – all day!
 Tempers can flare and doubts creep in, as to the point of it all.

 I think it’s fair to say the person who is at work is probably well supported in the workplace.
 Being helped and orientated, kept busy and focused so for them the day flies by all too quickly.
 While the person at home is trying to get a handle on all that’s new for the family, and can feel somewhat isolated and adrift.

 This is the sensitive settling in period when good communication is vital.
 It doesn’t mean a long drawn out list of complaints, which often lead to accusations and blaming.
 But taking the time to voice any issues or concerns honestly and openly together, will help prevent situations from spiraling.
 Often times the other person may not even be aware of the effect a situation is having on their spouse/partner.
 It has to be a team effort no one person can shoulder it all.
 Supporting one another and finding time to listen to each other, will give you the best chance of getting through, what can be for some, an unexpected shaky start.